Search

 3. Customer Acquisition Cost: The customer acquisition cost or CAC is what you spend on marketing to acquire a new customer.
 Many startups focus on burning more cash initially to acquire customers.
 Suffice it to say, this strategy although sometimes necessary, doesn’t always pay dividends in the long term.

 Burning cash to acquire customers is also not an uncommon practice even among big companies that are trying to grow.
 Take the example of Amazon Prime.
 It was estimated that Amazon was spending an average of more than $90 annually per customer to supply all of Prime’s services.
 That’s a net loss of at least $11 per customer, adding up to hundreds of millions of dollars in annual losses for Amazon.
 However, at the end of the day, Amazon didn’t lose any money.
-Amazon Prime helped Amazon dramatically increase sales and create hordes of loyal customers that now were part of the Amazon ecosystem.
+Amazon Prime helped Amazon dramatically increase sales and create hordes of loyal customers who now were part of the Amazon ecosystem.

 However, as a rule of thumb, investors are not particularly interested in bankrolling high CAC.
 If it’s on the higher side for your startup, you’ll need to have a solid explanation for it if you want that multiple to remain on the top end of the spectrum.